phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-spike.md

   </details>
   </br>

-Then, to run the image under spike you should change directory to `phoenix-rtos-project` and type:
+Then, to run the image under spike you should change the directory to `phoenix-rtos-project` and type:

 ```bash
 spike _boot/phoenix-riscv64-spike.bbl